Stuck on FAFSA?

 Funding is available to disconnected youth ages 16-24.
 A student is considered disconnected if they are not enrolled in a post-secondary institution or working.
 Most of our students would be considered disconnected the day after they graduate high school.

-DACA, permanent residents and citizens can qualify for $3,000 per year.
+Young adults can qualify for $3,000 per year.
 Refer to the three City of Phoenix providers:

 Jewish Family and Children Services Real World Job Development